TosbackCgusBridge-Bot/CGUs-versions/ComcastWebServices/Privacy Policy.md

 9\.
 Communicating with You

 Comcast may use your Registration Data to send you a confirmation email verifying the ownership of the email addresses provided in your Registration Data and to send you service-related communications about the Comcast Web Services.
-In addition, Comcast may send you promotional or commercial email relating to each Comcast Web Services for which you have activated your account as permitted by applicable law.
+In addition, Comcast may send you promotional or commercial email relating to each Comcast Web Services for which you have activated your account.
 You can opt-out from receiving such promotional or commercial email by following the instructions contained in the emails or by going to:

 http://www.plaxo.com/settings/email (manage your Plaxo email settings)